-Your Cuban trip could take in bustling cities, rolling countryside and blissful beaches, so choose a policy that’s right for your trip
+Your Cuban trip could take in bustling cities, rolling countryside and blissful beaches, so choose a policy that’s right for your trip.

 You’ll need a worldwide policy, but check that it does include Cuba.
 Some exclude the Caribbean (along with the USA, Canada and Mexico).

-If you travel abroad more than twice a year it's probably cheaper to buy annual or multi-trip cover.
+If you travel abroad more than twice a year it's probably cheaper to buy annual or multi-trip travel insurance cover.
 It’s more flexible too - you can take trips at short notice without having to organise single trip insurance for each one.

 If you’re carrying laptops, tablets, phones and cameras, check your travel insurance covers them.
 If it falls short, consider standalone gadget insurance with worldwide cover.